FAQs Electoral Registration

 • Businesses checking the identity and address details of people who apply for their services such as insurance, goods hire and property rental, as well as when they shop online;

 • Businesses selling age-restricted goods or services, such as alcohol and gambling online, to meet the rules on verifying the age of their customers;

 • Charities, to help with fundraising and contacting people who have made donations;

 • Debt collection agencies when tracing people who have changed address without telling their creditors;

 • Landlords and letting agents when checking the identity of potential tenants;

 • Online directory firms to help users of the websites find people, such as when reuniting friends and families;

 • Organisations tracing and identifying beneficiaries of wills, pensions and insurance policies;

 • Private sector firms to verify details of job applicants.

-You will also need send proof of your change of name by sending us either a marriage or civil partnership certificate; an overseas marriage or civil partnership certificate; an amended birth certificate or a deed poll.
+To change your name on the Electoral Register please email email@example.com and attach a scan of evidence of your name change e.g. a marriage or civil partnership certificate; an overseas marriage or civil partnership certificate; an amended birth certificate or a deed poll.